ray-project/ray/doc/source/data/data-internals.rst

 Physical operators take in a stream of block references and output another stream of block references.
 Some physical operators launch Ray Tasks and Actors to transform
-the blocks, and others only manipulate the references
+the blocks, and others only manipulate the references.

 ``MapOperator`` is the most common operator.
 All read, transform, and write operations are implemented with it.
 To process data, ``MapOperator`` implementations use either Ray